PSPDFKit/awesome-nutrient/web/document-generator-vanillajs/README.md

 ![Step 1](./app/assets/step-1.png)
 2) **Edit DocJSON Template**: user edits the template using the Document Authoring SDK;
 ![Step 2](./app/assets/step-2.png)
-3) **Prepare JSON Data**: after either the DEMO data (based on the previousluy selected DEMO template) or an outline of a dataset is loaded, the user defines and fine tunes the data that will be used to populate the template;
+3) **Prepare JSON Data**: after either the DEMO data (based on the previously selected DEMO template) or an outline of a dataset is loaded, the user defines and fine tunes the data that will be used to populate the template;
 ![Step 3](./app/assets/step-3.png)
 4) **Edit Generated DOCX**: after the template is populated with data using the Web SDK, the user edits the output document with the Document Authoring SDK;
 ![Step 4](./app/assets/step-4.png)